doctrine/dbal/UPGRADE.md

 The name should be unqualified or contain one qualifier.

 The `AbstractAsset` class has been marked as internal.

+### For schema introspection

+The following `AbstractSchemaManager` methods no longer accept table names that are not valid SQL names:

+- `AbstractSchemaManager::introspectTable()`
+- `AbstractSchemaManager::listTableColumns()`
+- `AbstractSchemaManager::listTableIndexes()`
+- `AbstractSchemaManager::listTableForeignKeys()`

+The above methods no longer accept qualified table names for the database platforms that don't support schemas.

 ## Deprecated configuration-related `Table` methods